temecom/temecom.github.io/_posts/2019-01-31-decision-making.md

  - Scheduled a decision meeting at the earliest feasible time

 #Conclusion
-Establishing and documenting a decision making process is an important step in aligning and focusing your team on the common goal of 'gitn r done' without the distraction of long winded discussion about personal preferences or past methods.
+Establishing and documenting a decision making process is an important step in aligning and focusing your team on the common goal of 'git nr done' without the distraction of long winded discussion about personal preferences or past methods.

 Save those for apre\`- work get togethers at the pub :)